 This was the option Griffin Yacynuk of Oakville, Ont., opted for when he was identified as gifted in Grade 4.
 His mother, Lesia Cybruch, was a little worried at first, but it has turned out to be the right decision for Griffin, who is now in Grade 6.
 “He was happy.
 He had a good group of friends,” says Lesia.
 “I wasn’t sure what would happen at the new school.
 On the other hand, while he always did well, he was bored and so wouldn’t go the extra mile for assignments.
 He didn’t like going to school.
 Now he does.
 He’s exposed to different thought processes and ideas.
 And the expectations are higher.
 The kids like challenging each other.”

 For every child we identify as gifted, there are probably five that are not identified.

-How will your child benefit from a gifted identification?
+How your child can benefit from a gifted identification